 Still, 3hrs to read the data, plus 1h 45min to deserialize doesn’t add up to +2days.
 Where is all the rest of the time being spent?

 Data access patterns

-Looking at theoretical numbers is probably a best way to figure out if a product or technology is even in the right ball pack for your needs, but these numbers rarely translate to actual performance in production.
-When we just consider our download throughput from Azure Blob Storage to pull all of our individual message, it is unfair to assume we can get sustained 120MB/s downloads.
+Looking at theoretical numbers is good way to figure out if a product or technology is even in the right ballpark for your needs, but these numbers rarely translate to actual performance in production.
+When we just consider our download throughput from Azure Blob Storage to pull all of our individual messages, it is unfair to assume we can get sustained 120MB/s downloads.
 If the event store was stored as buckets or batches in say 100MB files, then these numbers would be reasonable.
-However we store each message as in isolation.
+However we store each message in isolation.
 As each message is roughly 1-20KB, we are talking about a very significant overhead in retrieving these messages.

 If we query our SQL store to get the message address, and receive those in pages of 1,000 that is 500,000 requests to read our 500M events.
 But then we also need to make 500M HTTP requests to Azure Blob Storage to get the actual data.
 I think that qualifies as chatty.
 Considering that this should be reading as fast as possible, we spend a lot of time and resource sending HTTP request headers.
 If each of these 500,500,000 requests were only 100Bytes we would be uploading over 45GB in HTTP request headers!